NEA Mandates and Structures

 The WGRO will also serve as a forum to share information on safety-relevant events and assessment of those events by the regulatory body, with the aim to evaluate operating experience to identify global trends, lessons learned and to develop specific recommendations for regulators in the short to medium term.

 The primary focus of the group will be on operating power reactors, but it will also include experiences from other phases of the reactor lifecycle as well.
+When a knowledge transfer to oversight of nuclear power reactors is directly applicable, the group will also consider other nuclear facilities or industries.

 Objectives